 The campground became Rathtrevor Beach Provincial Park in 1967.

-Rathtrevor Beach fronts many of Parksville’s resorts along Resort Drive, as well as the Provincial Park.
+Rathtrevor Beach fronts many of Parksville’s resorts along Resort Drive and the Provincial Park.

 Englishman River Falls

-Located near Errington, Englishman River Falls features not one, but two beautiful waterfalls.
-A short 1.5 km loop trail will take you to both the upper and lower falls.
+Located near Errington, Englishman River Falls features not one but two beautiful waterfalls.
+A short 1.5 km loop trail will take you to upper and lower falls.
 The views are spectacular along the way, especially from the two bridges that cross the river.

 If you are visiting during the summer, make use of the crystal clear pool at the base of the lower falls.
 It’s a popular swimming hole for locals.
 In the Fall, the park becomes a prime viewing area for the return of spawning salmon.